-Wall Street nervously watching Comey hearing
+Dow hits record high in the midst of Comey hearing

 "This is a gigantic negative/delay for...really anything of a pro-growth policy nature," Chris Krueger, a policy analyst at Cowen & Co., wrote in a report on Thursday.

-No matter what happens with the Comey hearing, politics will continue to be on the minds of investors.
+Even though the Comey hearing is over, politics will continue to be on the minds of investors.
 Results from the snap election in the U.K. are due out Thursday evening and the outcome could shape the delicate negotiations over Brexit.